 “The exhibition booth was very popular with a near-constant flow of delegates keen to learn more about the effects of climate change on the ocean,” wrote Carol Turley, senior scientist at PML in a post-COP20 report.
 “Compared to our first foray to the UNFCCC COP in Copenhagen in 2009, most delegates have now heard of ocean acidification, in addition to the other two stressors (higher temperature, lower oxygen).
 Nevertheless, they were not always aware of its potential effects on ecosystems, aquaculture, and human society and were pleased to receive the summaries for policy makers and other outreach material.”

 At the heart of idea-sharing is education—the spread of knowledge gained through experience.
 As student scientists increasing the communication of our science is extremely important.
 We formed Ocean Scientists for Informed Policy, a group dedicated to understanding policy and to communicating science to policy makers and to a lay audience.
-The effort includes blogging from the COP and creating on ocean issues raised during the event.
+The effort includes blogging from the COP and creating short films on ocean issues raised during the event.
 During our time in Lima, I worked with fellow marine biologists Kathryn Furby, Noah Ben-Aderet, and filmmaker Chris Neighbors to produce several videos.

 “The goal of the videos is to communicate our experiences and the important issues at COP to a broad audience,” said Furby, a Scripps PhD candidate in marine biology.
 “It was important to me to communicate how global policy and science intersect on a large scale.
 I also wanted to personalize a large, sometimes overwhelming, conference.
 Grad student scientists have a great voice for communicating complex ideas.
 As an unexpected consequence, the videos gave us a concrete reason to approach important players at the COP.
 In Peru we were excited to find that people were engaged in science and deeply concerned about climate change.
 As ocean scientists, our perspective seemed encouraged and appreciated.
 Through these videos we interviewed interesting people from all over the world.”